-There will be a one percent increase in the employee contribution of PERS pension costs, effective the first day of the first full pay period following the dates listed:
+There was a one percent increase in the employee contribution of PERS pension costs, effective the first day of the first full pay period following the dates listed:

-- July 1, 2013 increase 1% resulting in a total employee contribution of 12%. - July 1, 2014 increase 1% resulting in a total employee contribution of 13%. - July 1, 2015 increase 1% resulting in a total employee contribution of 14%. - July 1, 2016 increase 1% resulting in a total employee contribution of 15%
+- July 1, 2013 increase 1% resulting in a total employee contribution of 12%. - July 1, 2014 increase 1% resulting in a total employee contribution of 13%. - July 1, 2015 increase 1% resulting in a total employee contribution of 14%. - July 1, 2016 increase 1% resulting in a total employee contribution of 15%.
+(9% employee contribution plus additional contribution of 6% of the employer cost)

 If during the term of this MOU, actuarial valuation numbers improve and the employers normal cost for the retirement benefit reduces, the parties agree to the employees contribution rate being no more than 50% of the employers normal cost.
-Otherwise, the total employee contribution of 15% will remain in effect until the expiration of this MOU.
+Otherwise, the total employee contribution at levels set forth above will remain in effect until the expiration of this MOU with the understanding that after July 1, 2016 the level shall remain at 15%.

-14.1 (b) - Employees Hired On Or After January 1, 2013
+14.1 (b) Employees Hired On Or After January 1, 2013